tawanaj/tawanaj.github.io/_posts/2024-09-27-oh-my-pothos.markdown

 <br>

-Vine plants in general are great plants for propagation.
+Vine plants are great plants to propagate.
 They grow extremely well in water.
 I have propagated several Pothos in water.
 Once the roots grow, I'll either pot them in soil or keep them in water.

 <br>